Toleman

-Toleman Motorsport was a Formula One constructor based in the UK.
+Toleman Motorsport was a Formula One constructor based in the United Kingdom.
 It participated in Formula One between 1981 and 1985, competing in 70 Grands Prix.
 Today, it is best known for giving Ayrton Senna his Formula One debut.

 The team was generally uncompetitive during its short lifetime, prompting Senna to leave after just one year.
 However, several of its engineers, including Rory Byrne and Pat Symonds, stayed with the team after its sale to the Benetton Group and eventually built the organisation into the title-winning Benetton Formula.
-As such, Toleman is the progenitor of the racing lineage informally known as "Team Enstone."
+As such, Toleman is the progenitor of the racing lineage informally known as "Team Enstone".

 Origins

 In 1926, Edward Toleman established a company to deliver Ford cars from the Ford factory to dealers across the country.
 Edward's son Albert took over the company in the 1950s, and Albert's sons Ted and Bob succeeded him in 1966.
 The Toleman brothers recruited Alex Hawkridge to expand their transportation business into Europe.

 The Toleman family were enthusiastic gentleman drivers.
 Albert Toleman won several club-level rally championships.
 Ted Toleman participated in Formula Two, the Dakar Rally, and the 1976 24 Hours of Le Mans.
 Unfortunately, Bob Toleman died in a racing accident in 1976.

 Hawkridge encouraged the company to enter auto racing by sponsoring competitors.
 In 1976, Toleman began sponsoring Rad Dougall in the British Formula Ford Championship, although Dougall broke his legs in a crash the same day Toleman agreed to fund him.
 Toleman continued sponsoring Dougall for 1977, and he won the Formula Ford 2000 title that year.
 Impressed with the results, Ted Toleman agreed to start his own Formula Two team.